linode/docs/docs/email/postfix/configure-spf-and-dkim-in-postfix-on-debian-8.md

 ![Linode DNS Manager add TXT record](/docs/assets/Postfix_DMARC_TXT_record.png)

 DMARC records have a number of available tags and options.
-Here's an overview of the tags used in these examples:
+These tags are used to control your authentication settings:

 * `v` specifies the protocol version, in this case `DMARC1`.
 * `p` determines the policy for the root domain, such as "example.com."
 The available options: